 A slow-growing evergreen tree that reach a height of between 9-30m.
 Crown is dense and rounded in shape.
 Leaves are pinnately compound (10-20cm long) and have smooth, glossy, leathery leaflets (5-7cm long).
 Flowers are tiny, petal-less, greenish-white to yellow in colour.
 Fruits are bright red, round (2-3cm across), rough, textured skin.
 Seed, single, covered in sweet juicy translucent flesh.

-The Lychee tree is a native of Southern China and Southeastern Asia and has been widely cultivated for its prized fruits for more than two millennia.
+The Lychee tree is a native of Southern China and has been widely cultivated for its prized fruits for more than two millennia.
 The Lychee is a long-lived tree related to the Nephelium lappaceum (Rambutan), Dimocarpus longan (Longan) , Nephelium mutabile (Pulusan) and Nephelium malaiense (Mata Kuching) fruit trees, but it seldom fruits under local conditions.
 Mount Rosie was a private driveway in the 1800's, leading to grand bungalows, and named after Ms Rosie de Souza, wife of Mr Theodore H Sohst, a wealthy merchant who had lived there.
 They are still lined with some Lychee trees including this tree.

 This Heritage Tree had a girth of 8.1m when measured in Year 2001.